Beryex/ML4Investment/README.md

 This will download fetched_data.pkl, prod_model.model, prod_process_feature_config.pkl and place them at folder [ml4investment/data](ml4investment/data).

-The project supports data collection by loading local files and fetching the latest data via the yfinance API.
-I recommend loading the provided local files for extending your training data to several years back and using the yfinance API to fetch the most recent stock data.
+The project supports data collection by loading local files and fetching the latest data via the Schwab API.
+I recommend loading the provided local files for extending your training data to several years back and using the Schwab API to fetch the most recent stock data.
-> ⚠️ If you find the data fetching from yfinance always fails, try upgrading yfinance by ```uv pip install --upgrade yfinance```.
-The error is caused by the upgrade of the API within the yfinance.

 After downloading the data, navigate to the `ml4investment` directory, which contains the main codebase.